FaazAbidi/News-Aggregator/README.md

 The database schema for this project was created based on the problem description and requirements.
 The schema consists of two main entities - Users and Articles - and a third entity, Favourite Articles, to resolve the many-to-many relationship between Users and Articles.

-I created this schema using an online tool called drawSQL.
+I created the ERD for this schema using an online tool called drawSQL.
 The schema was designed to be simple and intuitive, while still meeting all the necessary requirements.
 This schema was then mapped directly to the Django models used in the project.

 To implement the schema, SQLite was used, as it was required in the assessment.
 The database schema was designed to be easily scalable, allowing for the addition of new entities or attributes as needed.
 The schema was also designed with data consistency and integrity in mind, to ensure that all data stored in the database is accurate and reliable.